pingcap/docs/develop/dev-guide-playground-gitpod.md

    - For example, `https://gitpod.io/#https://github.com/pingcap-inc/tidb-example-java`。

-   - Support for configuring environment variables in the URL.
-E.g, `https://gitpod.io/#targetFile=spring-jpa-hibernate_Makefile,targetMode=spring-jpa-hibernate/https://github.com/pingcap-inc/tidb-example-java`。
+   - You can configure environment variables in the URL.
+For example, `https://gitpod.io/#targetFile=spring-jpa-hibernate_Makefile,targetMode=spring-jpa-hibernate/https://github.com/pingcap-inc/tidb-example-java`.

 3. Log in and start the workspace using one of the providers listed.
 E.g, `Github`.